 And, according to the law of Moses, almost everything is [ceremonially] cleansed by blood, for there is no forgiveness [of sins] apart from the shedding of blood.
 Hebrews 9:22 (AUV)

 There was a problem with this approach.
 In short, the problem was that the high priests also had sinned.
 The solution: Jesus, the permanent high priest who had NO sin, offered one sacrifice (himself) for all sin.

 “Who has no need, as do those high priests, to offer up daily sacrifices, first for his own sins, and then for those of the people: for this he [Jesus] did once for all, when he offered up himself.”
 Hebrews 7:27 (RKJNT)

 Jesus paid for you

 28 Take of it, all of you, for this is my blood of the testament, which is given for men for the forgiveness of sins.
-(BBE)
+Matthew 26:26-28 (BBE)

-When is the forgiveness for sin applied?
+When does the forgiveness of sin come into effect?
 According to Peter, God forgives you when you repent and are water baptized in the name of Jesus!

 Do not get confused when you read what Peter says later regarding faith [Acts 10:43].
 He reinforces the need for water baptism in verse 48.